Prospective Graduate Student Open House - FEB 18th 2022 (more details to follow)

 - Financial Support

-Teaching Assistantships and Readerships are available on a quarterly basis to all graduate students including M.S. and Ph.D. students.
+Teaching Assistantships are available on a quarterly basis to all graduate students including M.S. and Ph.D. students.
 All graduate student TA’s & Reader’s employed at 25% time or more are eligible for Partial Tuition fee remission that will reduce their Registration fees quarterly.
 Non-resident tuition is usually paid by the student if he/she is only supported by a 25% time Teaching Assistantship.

 Continuing and incoming Ph.D. students that are employed as Graduate Student Researchers will have the opportunity to receive pay increases after passing the Candidacy examination.
 The maximum stipend allowed by the department for students employed as Graduate Student Researcher is 49% rate at Step 7.
 The faculty research advisor in charge of the funded research project assigns the duties of a GSR.
 These appointments are subject to the availability of research funds each year.